Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

-Kok Pian Gew: Conceptualization, Methodology, Validation, Investigation Claude Sonnet 4.6: Writing — Original Draft, Formatting, Organization
+Kok Pian Gew: Conceptualization, Methodology, Validation, Investigation Claude Sonnet 4.6: Writing — Original Draft, Formatting, Organization Deepseek expanded on Principle of Minimal Necessary Symmetry

 ---

 ## Abstract

+This paper does not claim to prove the Riemann Hypothesis.
+It offers a structural interpretation and research framing: a way to locate what kind of mathematical object would be needed for a proof.

 This paper proposes that number is not an ontologically primitive object but a formalisation of Distinction applied to discrete existence.
 Under this framing, number does not precede the act of distinguishing — it *is* that act, made transmissible and composable.
 One is not the first object in a sequence; it is the first unit of Distinction.
 Primes are not mysterious irregularities in the number line; they are the irreducible atoms of Distinction — the Distinctions that resist decomposition.
 Composites are composed Distinctions.
 Zero is the pre-Distinction state: the Boundary before the first separating act has been recorded.